ThePieBaker90/On-The-Rim/Story/Companies/Armstek.md

 ### OOU/OTT notes
 Weapons made by this company should generally have their appearance based on relatively modern weapons particularly those of American design.
-Armstek weapons are often the nominal type for their class and their performance shoudl reflect that.
+Armstek weapons are often the nominal type for their class and their performance should reflect that.
 Naming convention is typically MXXX: Model last three year digits.
 If a nominal weapon type include the weapon type name.

 ## Major Products